-4.1 Projection of 4-simplices to 3-simplices
+4.1 Projection and decomposition of 4-simplices to 3simplices

-4.1.1 Classification of projected 4-simplices
+4.1.1 Projection of 4-simplices to 3D

 Each 4-simplex extracted from the 5D isosurface lookup table has five vertices with coordinates (x, y, z, t).
 Every two vertices out of the five are connected by an edge.
-The 4-simplex is projected to 3D along a given projection direction in 4D: $\pi(x_1, x_2, x_3, x_4) = (x_1, x_2, x_3)$, where π is the projection function.
+The 4-simplex is projected to 3D along a given projection direction in 4D: $\pi(x_1, x_2, x_3, x_4) = (u_1, u_2, u_3)$, where π is the projection function.
 Here, we use a projection along the t axis as an example.
+So, $\pi(x_1, x_2, x_3, x_4) = (x_1, x_2, x_3)$.

-The five projected vertices compose some volume in three dimensions, except in some degenerated cases where the five projected vertices form a triangle, or a line, or a point.
+The five projected vertices compose some volume in three dimensions, except in some degenerate cases where the five projected vertices form a triangle, or a line, or a point.
 There are six common cases for the spatial relationship of the projected 4-simplex, as shown in Figure 2.
-They are either labeled as general cases, or the degenerated cases which still compose a volume in 3D (for example, four vertices coplanar, three vertices colinear, and two vertices coincident).
+They are either labeled as general cases, or the degenerate cases which still compose a volume in 3D (for example, four vertices coplanar, three vertices colinear, and two vertices coincident).
 The more severe degenerate cases, where the projected vertices are all co-planar, are not considered in this paper, because they do not produce volumetric entities.

 The projected 4-simplices are classified as different types based on the spatial relationship of the five vertices of the projected 4simplex along the t axis in three-dimensional space.
 Figure 2 illustrates the six common cases of the 4-simplex projection.
 Class 1 and class 2 are general cases.
 In class 1, no vertex is inside a tetrahedron composed of the other four vertices.
 In class 2, one vertex is inside the tetrahedron of the other four vertices (in Figure 2, P5 is inside the tetrahedron P1P2P3P4).
-Class 3, class 4 and class 5 are degenerated cases.
-In class 3, four vertices (P1, P2, P3, P4) are coplanar.
+Class 3, class 4 and class 5 are degenerate cases.
+In class 3(a), four vertices (P1, P2, P3, P4) are coplanar.
 P5 is inside the triangle of P1P2P3 in class 3(b).
 In class 4, three vertices (P1, P4, P3) are colinear, and in class 5, two vertices (P4, P5) are coincident.